Understanding Different Types Of Anxiety

 Separation anxiety disorder is marked by intense anxiety when away from home or someone you're strongly attached to.
 Infants and toddlers go through stages of separation anxiety as a normal part of development.
 However, when older children, teenagers, and adults have persistent separation anxiety, it's a mental disorder that can cause problems with daily functioning.

 Symptoms Of Separation Anxiety

 Symptoms of separation anxiety include:

-Cognitive behavioral therapy is one of the most common types of therapy for anxiety disorders in general.
-It's the first line of treatment for separation anxiety.
-In CBT, you can learn to face and manage your fears about being separated from loved ones.
-If you have a child with separation anxiety, CBT can help you develop strategies for helping your child.
+Cognitive behavioral therapy is the first line of treatment for separation anxiety.
+In CBT, individuals learn to face and manage their fears around separation from loved ones.
+If you have a child experiencing separation anxiety, CBT can help you develop strategies for helping your child.
 If your separation anxiety is severe, a doctor might prescribe SSRI medications.
-In fact, SSRIs are the most used types of anxiety medication for many of the disorders.

-Previous ArticleCoping With Anxiety: Tips, Techniques, And Skills
+- Previous ArticleCoping With Anxiety: 11 Effective Strategies